 Do I need to bring any linens?

 No, all linens including bath towels, are provided.
 Just bring the toiletries.

 Do I need to bring any money for food?

-No, we will provide lunch, dinner and a nighttime snack on Monday and breakfast and lunch on Tuesday.
-However, the Student Union is nearby with additional food options.
+No, we will provide lunch, dinner and a nighttime snack on Tuesday and breakfast and lunch will be provided on Wednesday.
+However, the Student Union is nearby with additional food options if you choose.

 How do I get there?

 (Warwick, Newport, Connecticut, New York, etc.)

 Take Route 95 north to Route 295 north to Route 7 north (exit 8B).
 The University is two miles north on the left.

 Take Route 95 south to Route 295 south to Route 7 north (exit 8B).
 The University is two miles north on the left.